 Average Cost of Car Insurance in New York by Category

-Cost of Car Insurance in New York vs. Neighboring States
+Average Cost of Car Insurance in New York by Company

 Yes, Allstate covers flat tires for customers who have roadside assistance coverage.
 Drivers who have Allstate roadside assistance can call 1-877-597-3393 for help, and the company will pay for the cost of changing a flat tire.
 However, it’s important to note that Allstate will not pay for the tire itself, so drivers need to have a spare or pay out of pocket for a replacement tire.… read full answer